 3555 S Las Vegas Blvd, Las Vegas, NV 89109

 - Learn how to prepare unique & inspiring humanist wedding ceremonies

-- Care for individuals nearing the end of life & support their families
+- Find out how to care for individuals nearing the end of life & support their families

 - Gain understanding of how humanists celebrate life events & milestones

 - Understand how to give proper local meeting invocations

 Note: The AHA Center for Education trains celebrants and The Humanist Society endorses celebrants, enabling them to perform ceremonies.
 This training will inform you how to get endorsed but will not endorse you.

 REGISTRATION IS CLOSED